CK-Build/CKli/docs/KeyVault.md

 ## Shared KeyVault

-At this moment, there is only one Shared KeyVault, is the CI/CD KeyVault.
+At this moment, there is only one Shared KeyVault, its the CI/CD KeyVault.

+This KeyVault is stored in a Shared State, next to the World config file, and will be cloned in all the repositories of a World.

 [Work In Progress]